aimeos/aimeos-docs/src/config/controller-jobs/admin-log.md

 * Since: 2014.09

 This option specifies the number of days log entries will be kept in the database.
-Afterwards, they will be removed and archived if a path for storing the archive files is configured.
+Afterwards, they will be removed and archived.

 See also:

 * controller/jobs/admin/log/path
-* controller/jobs/admin/log/container/type
-* controller/jobs/admin/log/container/format
-* controller/jobs/admin/log/container/options

 # name

 Class name of the used admin log scheduler controller implementation

 ```
-controller/jobs/admin/log/name = Standard
+controller/jobs/admin/log/name =
 ```

-* Default: Standard
+* Default:
 * Type: string - Last part of the class name
 * Since: 2014.09